cloudfoundry/route-registrar/README.md

   - for each route collection, `port` must be provided and must be a positive integer > 1.
   - for each route collection, `uris` must be provided and be a non empty array of strings.
 All URIs in a given route collection will be mapped to the same host and port.
   - for each route collection, `registration_interval` must be provided and be a string with units (e.g. "20s").
 It must parse to a positive time duration e.g. "-5s" is not permitted.
+  - for each route collection, `route_service_url` is optional and enables the component to register a route service for that route.
   - for each route collection, `health_check` is optional and explained in more detail below.

 1. Run route-registrar binaries using the following command